logicalclocks/hopsworks-tutorials/advanced_tutorials/credit_scores/README.md

 # <span style="font-width:bold; font-size: 3rem; color:#1EB182;"><img src="../../images/icon102.png" width="38px"></img> **Hopsworks Feature Store** </span><span style="font-width:bold; font-size: 3rem; color:#333;">Advanced Tutorial - Home Credit Default Risk</span>

 Many people struggle to get loans due to insufficient or non-existent credit histories.
 And, unfortunately, this population is often taken advantage of by untrustworthy lenders.

-Home Credit strives to broaden financial inclusion for the unbanked population by providing a positive and safe borrowing experience.
-In order to make sure this underserved population has a positive loan experience, Home Credit makes use of a variety of alternative data--including telco and transactional information--to predict their clients' repayment abilities.
+In order to make sure this underserved population has a positive loan experience you will predict clients' repayment abilities.
 Doing so will ensure that clients capable of repayment are not rejected and that loans are given with a principal, maturity, and repayment calendar that will empower their clients to be successful.

 Here you can check the data schema ⬇️